AlisanCavus/CookieClicker/readme.md

 **Site functionalities:**

 - Ability to purchase clicker multipliers and autoclickers at increasing prices
-- 'Features' table with a list of all multipliers and auticlickers purchased and cost of the next ones
+- 'Features' table with a list of all multipliers and autoclickers purchased and cost of the next ones
 - Purchase buttons that are dinamically enabled or disabled based on user score
 - Animation on cookie click for cookie image and score
 - Sound effect on cookie click and mute button with toggle functionality
 - Ongoing cookie rain animation
-- Information button that creates a pop-up with game instructions
+- Information button that opens a pop-up with the game instructions
 - Player progress saved via localStorage, so users can continue playing even after browser restart
 - Restart button to delete progress and start a new game